Our Story

 What is Hey Auntie?

-Hey Auntie! is a digital wellness platform and community connecting Black women across ages and life stages to learn the rules, gain the tools, and build the networks to thrive at home, work, and everywhere in between.
+Hey Auntie! is a relationship-building service and community connecting Black women across ages and life stages to learn the rules, gain the tools, and build the networks to thrive at home, work, and everywhere in between.

 Today, Black women are experiencing higher rates of depression and anxiety along with other inequitable health outcomes due to stressors unique to both their racial and gender identities.